 In Gurugram and other cities in Haryana, the State agencies notifies the land for urbanisation and industrialisation, and the private sector negotiates directly with the owners of the land.
-However, the development of the infrastructure is of the state agencies, namelyHUDA,PWD(PublicWorkDeprtment),HSEB(HaryanaStateElectricity Board).So, after the layout is laid out and the development charges are paid then the private development.
+However, the development of the infrastructure is of the state agencies, namelyHUDA,PWD(PublicWorkDeprtment),HSEB(HaryanaStateElectricity Board).So, after the layout is laid out and the development charges are paid then the private developer carries out the infrastructure development and HUDA takes up charge for the external infrastructure development.